simpsonst/posthack/README.md

 You can also use `-F` to mark the message as flagged or starred.

 The `W` flag on the `procmail` rule ensures that the message continues to be processed if the command fails.
-You should have a catch-all at the end to drop messages by default in your inbox, and set `DEFAULT` so that the email is preserved locally:
+You should have a catch-all at the end to drop messages by default in your inbox, and set `DEFAULT` so that the email is preserved locally if anything goes wrong:

 ```
 ## At the start

-## Append to an mbox file.
+## Append to a local mbox file.
 DEFAULT = /var/mail/fred

-## Or drop in a maildirs directory structure.
+## Or drop into a local maildirs directory structure.
 DEFAULT = /var/mail/fred.dirs/

 # .